Frank Frazetta

-Frank Frazetta (born Frank Frazzetta /frəˈzɛtə/; February 9, 1928 – May 10, 2010) was an American fantasy and science fiction artist, noted for comic books, paperback book covers, paintings, posters, LP record album covers, and other media.
+Frank Frazetta (born Frank Frazzetta /frəˈzɛtə/; February 9, 1928 – May 10, 2010) was an American artist known for themes of fantasy and science fiction, noted for comic books, paperback book covers, paintings, posters, LP record album covers, and other media.
 He is often referred to as the "Godfather of fantasy art", and one of the most renowned illustrators of the 20th century.
 He was also the subject of a 2003 documentary Painting with Fire.

 Frazetta was inducted into the comic book industry's Will Eisner Comic Book Hall of Fame, the Jack Kirby Hall of Fame, the Society of Illustrators Hall of Fame, the Science Fiction Hall of Fame, and was awarded a Life Achievement Award from the World Fantasy Convention.

 Early life

-Born Frank Frazzetta in Brooklyn, New York City, Frazetta removed one "z" from his last name early in his career to make his name seem less "clumsy".
+Born Frank Frazzetta in Sheepshead Bay, New York, located in Brooklyn.
+Frazetta removed one "z" from his last name early in his career to make his name seem less "clumsy".
 The only boy in a family with three sisters, he spent much time with his grandmother, who began encouraging him in art when he was two years old.
 In 2010, a month before his death, he recalled that:

-At age eight, Frazetta attended the Brooklyn Academy of Fine Arts, a small art school run by instructor Michel Falanga. "[H]e didn't teach me anything, really," Frazetta said in 1994.
+At age eight, Frazetta attended the Brooklyn Academy of Fine Arts, a small art school run by Italian instructor Michele Falanga. "[H]e didn't teach me anything, really," Frazetta said in 1994.
 "He'd come and see where I was working, and he might say, 'Very nice, very nice.
 But perhaps if you did this or that.'
 But that's about it.
 We never had any great conversations.
 He spoke very broken English.
 He kind of left you on your own.
 I learned more from my friends there."

 Career

 Early work

 In 1944, at age 16, Frazetta, who had "always had this urge to be doing comic books", began working in comics artist Bernard Baily's studio doing pencil clean-ups.
 His first comic-book work was inking the eight-page story "Snowman", penciled by John Giunta, in the one-shot Tally-Ho Comics (Dec.
 1944), published by Swappers Quarterly and Almanac/Baily Publishing Company.
 It was not standard practice in comic books during this period to provide complete credits, so a comprehensive listing of Frazetta's work is difficult to ascertain.
 His next confirmed comics works are two signed penciled-and-inked pieces in Prize Comics' Treasure Comics #7 (July 1946): the four-page "Know your America" is Frank Frazetta's first "solo" work, and the single page "Ahoy!
 Enemy Ship!", featuring his character Capt.
 Kidd Jr. In a 1991 interview in The Comics Journal, Frazetta credited Graham Ingels as the first one in the comic book industry to recognize his talent, and to give him jobs at Standard Comics in 1947.

-For Dell's subsidiary company, Famous Funnies, Frazetta did war and human interest stories for Heroic Comics, as well as one pagers extolling the virtues of prayer and the evils of drug abuse.
+For Dell's Famous Funnies, Frazetta did war and human interest stories for Heroic Comics, as well as one pagers extolling the virtues of prayer and the evils of drug abuse.
 In comics like Personal Love and Movie Love, he did romance and celebrity stories.